Murat0448/Murat0448/README.md

 <!---
 Murat0448/Murat0448 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 ---> Hello, I am Murat from METU.
-I am interested in Python and JS.
-I am currently learning Python.
+I am working with Python and JS.